Singapore Buddhist Calendar

 - 185 stalls comprise of food, game & trade stalls

-- Authentic & Tantalising Chinese, Japanese, French & Italian cuisine eg. renowned chefs from 5
+- Authentic & Tantalising Chinese, Japanese, French & Italian cuisine eg. renowned chefs from 5 star hotel

 - Exciting games & amusement rides - prizes such Barbie Doll, huge Dressing set, 'Harley Davidson'